CraftAcademyLabs/coach-guides/weeks/week_3.md

 Add a CV page to your portfolio using a YAML file.
 (Also, wrap up the Library challenge and work on any other outstanding challenges.)

 ### Learning objectives
-* Using templates
+* Solidify Middleman skills.
+* Catch-up on Ruby and RSpec

+### Head Coach
+Magnus

 ### Guide
 - **Monday:**
-  - [ ] Morning: Introduce the week lab - Thomas
+  - [ ] Morning: Introduce the week lab - Magnus
     - Middleman: structure
     - Example sites
     - How to use partials